 Creating a business plan follows from differentiating your company and funding it.
 Thus composing a plan can help with those concepts, too.

-- A market analysis.
+- Market analysis.
 This is not as technical as it might sound.
 Simply state what you know about the market for the products you would sell.
 The analysis should demonstrate that you know your competitors and why you could succeed against them.
 If you’re planning to create a blue ocean, the analysis should explain how and why.

 For more, see “6 Leading Ecommerce Businesses Explained.”